metroite/datapacks/README.md

 * You are allowed to edit the files and claim only your edits as yours, which you may then distribute through another fork of this project on GitHub.
 * You are not allowed to redistribute the files of this project, only exception is described above.
-* You are not allowed to remove the "loaded" messages under any circumstances.
+* You are not allowed to remove or modify the "loaded" messages under any circumstances.
 * You are not allowed to claim this project as yours and you must fully credit me, "Metroite".

 **Everything else** is handled by the GNU GENERAL PUBLIC License v3.0 - see the [LICENSE](https://github.com/Metroite/datapacks/blob/master/LICENSE) file for details.